 There are two main categories of finance interview questions you will face:

 #1 Behavioral and fit questions relate more to soft skills such as your ability to work with a team, leadership, commitment, creative thinking, and your overall personality type.
-Being prepared for these types of questions is critical and the best strategy is to pick 5-7 examples of specific situations from your resume that you can use as examples of: leadership, teamwork, a weakness, hard work, problem-solving, etc. To help you tackle this aspect of the interview we’ve created a seperate guide to behavioral interview questions.
+Being prepared for these types of questions is critical and the best strategy is to pick 5-7 examples of specific situations from your resume that you can use as examples of leadership, teamwork, a weakness, hard work, problem-solving, etc. To help you tackle this aspect of the interview we’ve created a separate guide to behavioral interview questions.

 General best-practices for finance interview questions include: